ddlee-cn/ddlee-cn.github.io/_pages/about.md

 ## About Me

 Hi there, I am a Research Scientist with Sony Research.
 I received the Ph.D. degree from the University of Science and Technology of China, supervised by [Prof. Zhiwei Xiong](http://staff.ustc.edu.cn/~zwxiong/).
 I also worked closely with [Prof. Dong Liu](https://faculty.ustc.edu.cn/dongeliu/).
-My research interests include multimedia technology, computational photography, and AI-generated content.
+My main research interest is multimedia technology, including high-efficiency image/video processing, image editing, etc.

 ## Publications